Ministerial Infrastructure Designation lodged

 - impact to trees along the underground cable corridor.

-This final report outlines the work undertaken to identify the final corridor for both the replacement overhead transmission line and underground cable, and a final site for the new substation.
-Where appropriate, feedback has been used to inform the final corridor and site selection.
+The final report, released in July 2025, outlines the work undertaken to identify the final corridor for both the replacement overhead transmission line and underground cable, and a final site for the new substation.
+Where appropriate, feedback has been used to inform the final corridor and site selection that has been submitted as part of the MID approval process.

 Project Planning and approvals